Povstalec/StargateJourney/stargate-technology/dhd.md

 ## Power & Energy Target

 To operate, the DHD itself needs power.
-When the internal buffer has enough power, it can be transferred to the stargate.
+When the internal buffer has enough power, it can be transferred to the Stargate.
 Similar to [Interface]({{ '/stargate-technology/stargate-interface/' | absolute_url }}),
-the DHD has an **[Energy Target]({{ '/stargate-technology/energy-target/' | absolute_url }})** defining an energy amount up to which the DHD will charge the gate.
+the DHD has an **[Energy Target]({{ '/stargate-technology/energy-target/' | absolute_url }})** defining an energy amount up to which the DHD will charge the Stargate.

 The DHD can be powered externally with Forge Energy (FE), e.g. by connecting a cable to it.
 Or with an internal power source placed in the DHD inventory.